 Always wear gloves and a mask when applying any dust.

-Before you begin clear any clutter away and vacuum the room.
-See our guide on how this should be done.
+Before you begin, clear any clutter away and vacuum the room.

 Apply where the bed bugs will most likely come into contact with the dust, such as: